Restaurants & Bars

 To import your pets (e.g. dogs, cats, ornamental birds, rabbits, guinea pigs etc), you must first obtain an import permit from the Agri-Food & Veterinary Authority of Singapore (AVA) within 30 days prior to the date of arrival.
 Application for the permit can be made with the online form.

-A Veterinary Import Permit is needed to import Dogs & Cats into South Africa.
+A Veterinary Import Permit is needed to import dogs and cats into South Africa.
 Cats are not routinely quarantined on arrival in South Africa.
 The cat must however have a valid import permit and a correctly completed health certificate, signed and stamped by a government veterinarian of the exporting country.
 If the originals of both the Veterinary Import Permit (VIP) and the Veterinary Health Certificate (VHC) are not available at the time of the cat’s arrival in South Africa, the cat will be kept in quarantine until the required documentation is presented at the quarantine station.
 Dogs and cats must have a valid rabies vaccination.
 In the case of primary (first) rabies vaccination the vaccination must be given not more than 12 months and not less than 30 days before the date of import.
 In the case of a booster rabies vaccination the vaccination must be given not more than 12 months before the date of import.
 Quarantine of 14 days will be imposed on some dogs, depending on the country of origin of the dog.
+Dogs from the U.S. and Canada do not need to go into quarantine on arrival in South Africa.

 You must obtain a Veterinary Import Permit before entering St. Lucia.
 This may be arranged for by contacting the Ministry of Agriculture's Veterinary Department and must also adhere to the following requirements: